 Although she she is clear that she didn’t exactly sign up to be an Alopecia Areata spokesperson, she says being able to make an impact and help fans who reach out to her about their hair loss, does make her happy.
 “Even a few months ago I was frantically Googling, looking for somebody, some other actor, who’d had this and was open about it so I wouldn’t feel so alone,” states Marcus.

 She now joins a list of hugely successful, inspirational actors and athletes who are also keen to help others dealing with alopecia.
 This includes comedy actor Matt Lucas, action movie and Dumbo star Joseph Gatt, Gotham and Barry henchman Anthony Carrigan and gold medal-winning Olympic cyclist Joanna Rowsell-Shand.

-Whilst Alopecia Areata treatment is possible for the scalp-only form for medically-suitable over 16s, most of these celebrities have the most severe form, Alopecia Universalis, which cannot yet be effectively treated, though many proposed treatments are in development.
+Whilst Alopecia Areata treatment is often possible for the scalp-only form in medically-suitable over 16s, most of these celebrities have the most severe form, Alopecia Universalis, which cannot yet be effectively treated, though many proposed treatments are in development.